Architecture and Urban Planning

 Full details of the modules on offer will be published through the Programme Regulations and Specifications ahead of each academic year.
 This usually happens in May.

 Through a varied series of design projects, workshops and visits, we'll introduce you to key design skills.
-You'll gain an understanding of scale and context and develop spatial imagination as well as an understanding of materiality and structural issues at stake.
-These will underpin your design work and help you communicate your ideas verbally and visually.
+You'll gain an understanding of scale and context and develop spatial imagination.
+You'll learn to communicate your ideas verbally and visually thanks to the varied input of design practitioners, artists and academics.

 Modules